 Case Study: How social services can support investigations of domestic violence

-A woman called the police, because her husband has beaten her up.
-The public prosecutor’s office – according to her injuries –initiated a criminal procedure of light physical battery.
+A woman called the police because her husband has beaten her up.
+The public prosecutor’s office initiated a criminal procedure because of light physical battery – according to her injuries.
 A few hours later, after she had gone to a secret shelter, her physical condition deteriorates.
 A social worker talks to the victim about the now visible severity of injuries.
-With the agreement of the victim, the director of the shelter calls the ambulance and takes photos of the injuries and send them to the police, because he assumed that based on the injuries the crime is more severe than a light battery.
-As the victim is willed to share the information with the police, he is legally allowed to do so.
-The court – based on the medical report, secured medical evidence, the photos sent by the shelter – re-qualified the case into a homicide attempt.
+With the victim’s consent, the director of the shelter calls an ambulance and takes photos of the injuries and sends them to the police, because he assumes that, based on the injuries, the crime is more severe than light battery.
+As the victim is willing to share the information with the police, he is legally allowed to do so.
+The court, based on the medical report, secured medical evidence, the photos sent by the shelter re-qualified the case as an attempt of homicide.
 Sometimes proactive action by Social Services is indispensable when dealing with domestic violence cases.
 They are in close contact with the victim and therefore have important information that could support the investigation.
 They can help the authorities not only in documenting the injuries in a timely manner, but also by sharing information about the case that the victims are unlikely to have passed on to the police or other frontline responders.
 Social workers are an important part of interorganisational help networks.

 Secret shelters receive domestic violence clients through referrals from call centres or crisis ambulances.

 (1) Which additional assistance can be provided to the woman by the social sector?

 (2) What information is important to provide to the woman so that she can assess her situation in the best possible way?

 (3) Where do you see the greatest challenges for the victim in the coming weeks and how would you meet them?

-(4) How would you react if the woman tells you during the conversation that she would like to return to her husband?
+(4) How would you react if the woman told you during your conversation that she would like to return to her husband?